MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 To get started with Guides, you need to:

-1. Sign up for preview.
+1. Sign up for the preview.

 2. Create a Common Data Service (CDS) environment, if you don't already have one.